Nazeercodes/portfolioProject1/readme.md

 ## setting up the project
 - install node.js
 - making two folders one for backend another one for frontend
-- npm intit in the backend folder
+- npm init in the backend folder
 ### making a git repository
 - make a git repository in github then follow the below steps in the terminal of backend
 - git init